Author Information

 American Mineralogist expects authors performing research involving sample collection to acquire the samples responsibly and abide by all rules and regulations of sample collection and export for those localities in which they work.
 This is particularly true for samples that may have cultural or historical significance.
 Furthermore, we expect that local people will be involved in the research and hope that local scientists’ contributions to the research are sufficient for co-authorship on papers emerging from the research.
 If the contributions do not rise to the level of co-authorship American Mineralogist expects those contributions to be explicitly stated in the “Acknowledgments” section of the manuscript.

-Brief Open Access Info: Submissions that are accepted must not be already published online on any preprint archive, unless the authors are willing and intend for the paper to be Open Access.
+Brief Open Access Info: Submissions that are accepted must not be already published or submitted to another journal.
 See below if open access/open archive is desired or needed.
 All Open Access/Archive fees must be paid before publication, at the proof stage.
 MSA is the publisher; we do not belong to De Gruyter’s Rightslink although we are pleased they are a distributor of the journal.
 We are not at this time a transformative journal.

 Publishing TypePage Charges?Color Print Charges?Online Color for Non-MSA Members Charges?Accepted Version Ms Available 12 months Post-Publication?Article Processing Fee (APF) Payment Required Prior to Publication?APF Allows Immediate Access to Mina Version of Paper Upon Publication Date?CC-BY and CC-BY-NC-ND Options?E-link: Provides Behind the Paywall Access to the Article?